-For example, given the two logical interfaces defined in Example 1 you could construct a route from an endpoint bound to baseballscorePortType to an endpoint bound to baseballscorePortType.
-However, you could not create a route from an endpoint bound to finalscorePortType to an endpoint bound to baseballsamePortType because the message types used for the getScore operation do not match.
+For example, given the two logical interfaces defined in Example 1 you could construct a route from an endpoint bound to baseballScorePortType to an endpoint bound to baseballGamePortType.
+However, you could not create a route from an endpoint bound to finalScorePortType to an endpoint bound to baseballGamePortType because the message types used for the getScore operation do not match.